trialsnet-project/trialsnet-project.github.io/_pages/privacy_policy.md

 ## The Controller
-Regarding the personal data in cases where as a Project Consortium, we determine the purposes and means of the processing, the Data Controller is the TrialsNet Consortium.
+Regarding the personal data in cases where as a Project Consortium, we determine the purposes and means of the processing, the Data Controller is the TrialsNet Consortium, and relevant partners have appointed a representative, who is aware of the project activities.
-{: .text-justify}

-Relevant partners have appointed a representative, who is aware of the project activities.
 {: .text-justify}

 ## Principles we adhere to